 - Ensured all HTTP requests were getting redirected to https on cloud-flare.

 SEO is an on-going battle and continuously needs work.
-For now, I am delighted to see my application at the top of Google for one keyword and with 1500 monthly users!
+I am delighted to see my application at the top of Google for one keyword and with 1500 monthly users!